mroeck/wlc-scenario-explorer/documentation/docs/Guides/How-to-make-a-release.md

-# How to deploy the app?
+# How to make a release?

 ## Review